-For a full list of ideas, see my complete guide to the best day trips over at TripSavvy.
+For a full list of ideas, see my complete guide to the best day trips just a short train ride from Paris.

 There are usually a few noteworthy shows around town at “la rentrée“.
-See this page for a fairly full list; my suggestions are below.
+See this page for a more comprehensive list after browsing my picks below.

 Ready to Take the Plunge and Book Your Trip?

 Congratulations.
-But before you do, make sure you consider a decent travel insurance policy.
-As I detail in my piece on staying safe and healthy in Paris, travel insurance takes away some of the anxiety of wondering how much you’ll have to pay in case you have an accident or require medical treatment while abroad.
+But before you do, make sure you consider a travel insurance policy.
+As I detail in my piece on staying safe and healthy in Paris, travel insurance can ensure that you’ll be covered in case you have an accident or require medical treatment while abroad.

-Travel Nomads is a trusted company that offers numerous policies, many at very reasonable prices.
+World Nomads is a company that offers numerous policies and instant quotes.
 You can compare and purchase travel insurance policies here.

 *Disclaimer: This post contains some affiliate links.
 If you book products or services though these, it comes at no cost to you, but will fund more free, in-depth features and travel tips at Paris Unlocked.
 Thank you!